SCIInstitute/ShapeWorks/docs/studio/studio-analyze.md

 The PCA tab of the View panel shows options to select modes of variation in different subspaces when a multiple domain shape model is loaded:
 ![ShapeWorks Studio Analysis View Panel PCA Display for Multiple-Domain Shape Model](../img/studio/studio_analyze_view_pca_multiple_domain.png)

-`Shape and Relative Pose` - Selecting this option shows reconstructed shapes and it's eigenvalue and lambda, along ordinary PCA modes of variation.
-PCA is done in the shared space of the multi-object shape structure and thus  the shsape and pose variations are entangled here.
+`Shape and Relative Pose` - Selecting this option shows reconstructed shapes and its eigenvalue and lambda along ordinary PCA modes of variation.
+PCA is done in the shared space of the multi-object shape structure and thus shape and pose variations are entangled here.

-`Shape` - Selecting this option shows reconstructed shapes and it's eigenvalue and lambda, along only morphological modes of variation.
-Multi-Level Component Analysis is done in the shape subspace (within-object) of the multi-object shape structure.
-Shape and pose variations are disentangled here and we only see morphological changes of each object in the shape structure.
+`Shape` - Selecting this option shows reconstructed shapes and its eigenvalue and lambda along morphological modes of variation.
+Multi-Level Component Analysis subtracts each domain's centroid per subject, removing translational pose differences.
+Note that rotational pose differences remain in the shape component.

-`Relative Pose` - Selecting this option shows reconstructed shapes and it's eigenvalue and lambda, along only relative pose modes of variation.
-Multi-Level Component Analysis is done in the relative pose subspace (between-objects) of the multi-object shape structure.
-Shape and pose variations are disentangled here and we only see alignment changes between the objects in the multi-object shape structure.
+`Relative Pose` - Selecting this option shows reconstructed shapes and its eigenvalue and lambda along relative pose modes of variation.
+Multi-Level Component Analysis keeps only per-domain centroids, showing translational relationships between domains.
+Note that rotational pose is not captured by this mode.

+For a detailed explanation of these modes, their limitations, and how they interact with alignment settings, see [Multi-Domain Reference Frames](multi-domain-analysis-reference-frames.md).

 ### Show Difference to Mean